myatt83/kuali_kc/CX_PORTING.md

   * Merge was *mostly* clean; rejects saved for reference.
   * Probably not worth messing with as long as:
   * TODO: manually merge all new KC6 SQL upgrade scripts into Flyway migrations.
+* `cx_patches/src/main/java/org/kuali/kra/proposaldevelopment/document/authorizer/NarrativeReplaceAuthorizer.java.patch`
+  * TODO: file cannot be found in KC6; what to do with this change?
+* `cx_patches/src/main/java/org/kuali/kra/proposaldevelopment/document/authorizer/PersonnelAttachmentReplaceAuthorizer.java.patch`
+  * TODO: file cannot be found in KC6; what to do with this change?
+* `cx_patches/src/main/java/org/kuali/kra/s2s/service/impl/S2SUtilServiceImpl.java.patch`
+  * TODO: file cannot be found in KC6; what to do with this change?
+* `cx_patches/src/main/java/org/kuali/kra/service/impl/KraAuthorizationServiceImpl.java.patch`
+  * TODO: file cannot be found in KC6; what to do with this change?
+* `cx_patches/src/main/java/org/kuali/kra/web/struts/action/KraTransactionalDocumentActionBase.java.patch`
+  * TODO: file cannot be found in KC6; what to do with this change?

 Complete
 --------